MaskNoa/doujin_tagger/README.rst

 Attention
 =========
+* TAGS field now change to GENRE field.Use masstagger plugins of fb2k to deal with the change.
 * Under Windows, please use double backslash, eg. E:\\MUSIC\\ORIG
 * press Ctrl+C once to safely exit the mutlithread.
 * ``orig`` and ``dest`` **MUST** under the same mount point.